 - For those who don't have access to the official style guide or want to see the information presented in a slightly different way.

 About the "Harvard" Style

 also called the Harvard Referencing System or "Author-date Referencing"

+Harvard Library doesn't provide support for this style.
 If you're looking for authoritative guidance, there are many excellent sources freely available online, and the Chicago Manual of Style has an excellent chapter on Author-Date Referencing.

 The name "Harvard" is misleading in this case.
 There is no official institutional connection between Harvard University and this citation style.
 For more about this style and how it became informally associated with Harvard University, please see our What is the Harvard Referencing Style?
 FAQ.